A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Discussion

-We end this discussion by illustrating the random walk behavior of the string in target spacetime and what boundary local time means in this case.
-As mentioned in the beginning of this section, the half-normal distribution emerges as the \textit{limit} law for the \textit{local time} at $x=0$ in directed lattice paths (random walks) on $\mathbb{Z}$ with no drift in the limit of large number of steps.
+We end this discussion by making one final observation.
+As mentioned in the beginning of this section, the half-normal distribution emerges as the \textit{limit} law for the \textit{local time} at $x=0$ in directed lattice paths (random walks) on $\mathbb{Z}$ with no drift in the limit of large number of steps \cite{banderier2018local,wallner2020half}.
 Specifically,

-The discrete nature of the boundary local time in directed random walks reveals the explicit random walk behavior of the string in target spacetime.
-In particular, the expectation value of the string nonzero mode can therefore, be understood as the average number of returns to the wall at zero.
-The larger this number is, the larger the average length of the string's random walk at a given RG time $\eps^{-1}$.
+In light of the argument presented earlier \eqref{eq:eta_LBT_iden}, is it possible to interpret the motion of the string's nonzero mode $\abs{\eta^D(z)}$ as a random walk with an average number of returns to the wall as defined in \eqref{eq:RW_return}?
+It would be great to further study the relationship between strings and random walks (for example, see section 6.4 in \cite{Ahmadain:2022gfw}), but we leave this for future work.